emon3455/my-portfolio/README.md

 5. **Add resume or external links** by editing the CTA targets in `src/components/sections/hero.tsx` or elsewhere.

 ### Deployment
+This portfolio is deployed on Vercel and accessible at **[https://iamemon.vercel.app](https://iamemon.vercel.app)**

+To deploy your own version:
+- Connect your repository to Vercel dashboard
+- Or use the Vercel CLI: `vercel`
-Deploy to Vercel with `vercel` CLI or connect the repository in the Vercel dashboard.
-The project uses static + server rendering, so no extra configuration is required.
+- The project uses static + server rendering with automatic optimization